-While many admissions professionals continue to travel to distant corners of the world for uncertain returns, there is a growing understanding that emerging digital marketing techniques can deliver more effective results for far less of an investment.
-By embracing these new mediums, colleges can better control their communications and branding, reducing reliance on external agents while developing more flexible and customized management of the admissions process.
+With the increasing reliance on technology and growth in digitization brought on by the pandemic, there is a growing understanding that emerging digital marketing techniques can deliver effective results in terms of international student recruitment.
+By embracing these mediums and adopting new strategies for international recruitment, colleges can better control their communications and branding, reducing reliance on external agents while developing more flexible and customized management of the admissions process.

 Implementing these types of initiatives successfully requires a willingness to adapt to rapidly shifting student engagement expectations, understanding not only the continuous advances in available technological tools but the cultural nuances of various target markets.
 No small challenge!

 Going global takes more than just talking the talk – many higher ed institutions passively court foreign students with little more than an international page on their website and perhaps some “one-size-fits-all” attempts at social media or PPC ads in other markets.
 While this might be enough for super-brands like Harvard, the vast majority of colleges and universities with international enrollment increases cite active recruitment as the reason for their success.

 Fostering a Global Culture to Recruit International Students

 Making internationalization a true priority means taking a longer term, bigger picture view of its role in enhancing your institution.
 More and more universities are publicly declaring internationalization a key component of future success, embedded in strategic plans or elaborated upon in high level documents.

 Example: The University of Leeds is one of many institutions that increasingly market themselves to international students.
 The university’s international admissions pages stress the diversity and global orientation of their institution, and highlight the extensive range of services they offer for students coming from abroad.